What Is Sodium (Nitropress) Nitroprusside and how is it used?

 50 mg Fliptop Vial - Each 2 mL vial contains the equivalent of 50 mg sodium nitroprusside dihydrate in sterile water for injection.

-Sodium nitroprusside is also indicated for producing controlled hypotension in order to reduce bleeding during surgery.
+Sodium nitroprusside injection is also indicated for producing controlled hypotension in order to reduce bleeding during surgery.

-Sodium nitroprusside is also indicated for the treatment of acute congestive heart failure.
+Sodium nitroprusside injection is also indicated for the treatment of acute congestive heart failure.

 DOSAGE AND ADMINISTRATION

 Dilution To Proper Strength For Infusion